Ins and Outs - Summer deals in Yorkshire ...

 STICKING AROUND: Barnsley's Mike-Steven Bahre.
 Picture: Bruce Rollinson.

-DONE DEALS - IN: Mike-Steven Bahre (Hannover 96, undisclosed), Luke Thomas (Derby County, undisclosed), Bradley Collins (Chelsea), Mads Juel Andersen (FC Horsens, undisclosed), Samuel Radlinger (Hannover 96, free), Toby Sibbick (AFC Wimbledon, undisclosed), Aapo Halme (Leeds United, undisclosed), Bambo Diaby (Lokeren, undisclosed), Mallik Wilks (Leeds United, undisclosed), Conor Chaplin (Coventry City, undisclosed).
+DONE DEALS - IN: Mike-Steven Bahre (Hannover 96, undisclosed), Luke Thomas (Derby County, undisclosed), Bradley Collins (Chelsea), Mads Juel Andersen (FC Horsens, undisclosed), Samuel Radlinger (Hannover 96, free), Toby Sibbick (AFC Wimbledon, undisclosed), Aapo Halme (Leeds United, undisclosed), Bambo Diaby (Lokeren, undisclosed), Mallik Wilks (Leeds United, £1m), Conor Chaplin (Coventry City, undisclosed).

-The goalkeeping department has been addressed with the addition of former Chelsea keeper Brad Collins and Austria-born Samuel Radlinger.
+The goalkeeping department has also been addressed with the addition of former Chelsea keeper Brad Collins and Austria-born Samuel Radlinger.

 For all the latest football news involving Yorkshire's clubs - from the Premier League to Non League - click HERE